 She was a Coordinating Lead Author in the ongoing Assessment Report on Climate Change in Cities (ARC3-2), and North American coordinator of the Earth System Governance network of Research Fellows.

 Sarah holds a PhD in Resource Management and Environmental Studies from the University of British Columbia, Canada (2009), a BA in International Relations (University of Calgary, 2004) and a BSc (Hons) in Environmental Science (University of Calgary, 2004).
 She was a Contributing Author to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change, in both Working Group II (Impacts, Adaptation and Vulnerability) and Working Group III (Mitigation of Climate Change).
-While at the University of British Columbia, Sarah was a core team member of the Local Climate Change Visioning Project, led by Stephen Sheppard at the Collaborative for Advanced Landscape Planning.

 - Robinson, R., Burch, S., O’Shea, M., Talwar, S. and Walsh, M. 2011.
 Envisioning sustainability pathways: Recent progress in the use of participatory backcasting approaches for sustainability research.
 Technological Forecasting and Social Change 78: 756-768.

 - Burch, S., Sheppard, S.R.J., Shaw, A. and Flanders, D. (2010) Planning for climate change in a flood-prone community: Municipal barriers to policy action and the use of visualizations as decision support tools.
 Journal of Flood Risk Management, 3(2): 126-139.